-First off, it has to be mentioned that inducing a sweat isn’t good for everyone.
-People who are thin or frail, have a history of fainting or dizziness, have very low or high blood-pressure, and/or those who already sweat easily may not benefit from the fluid depletion that is inherent in sauna usage.
+First off, it has to be mentioned that inducing sweat isn’t good for everyone.
+People who are thin or frail, have a history of fainting or dizziness, have very low or high blood pressure, and/or those who already sweat easily may not benefit from the fluid depletion that is inherent in sauna usage.

 Lastly, saunas should not be used more than once a week.
-This is because sweat is related to the Heart in Chinese medicine, and excessive sweating can deplete Heart energy, potentially leading to insomnia, restlessness, palpitations, and other dis-harmonies throughout the body and mind.
+This is because sweat is related to the Heart in Chinese medicine, and excessive sweating can deplete Heart energy, potentially leading to insomnia, restlessness, palpitations, and other disharmonies throughout the body and mind.

 When saunas are discussed, detoxification is the first, and often only, benefit that’s mentioned by enthusiasts.
 But when it comes to the health benefits of saunas, detoxification is actually a secondary benefit, while surface stimulation is the most important one.

 Our bodies are miraculous machines.
-We are assaulted by germs and viruses everywhere, and even cancers cells are produced and eradicated on a daily basis.
+We are assaulted by germs and viruses everywhere and therefore it’s very important to keep our environment as clean as possible.
+Even cancer cells are produced and eradicated on a daily basis.
 Yet most of us aren’t sick all the time.

 Thus, if an individual eats a fairly balanced diet and exercises on a regular basis, there is usually no need for detoxification except in acute cases, like the onset of a cold or flu.

 When you start sweating it means your pores are open and the blood is at the surface, which is a great mechanism for toxins to leave your body.
 You can stay in the sauna as long or as briefly as you like after you start sweating.

 But then comes the important part: